 - Statutory Authority: Export Administration Act (EAA) and the International Emergency Economic Powers Act (IEEPA)

 - Regulations: Export Administration Regulations (EAR)

-- Scope: Items in US commerce that are not controlled by another agency.
-Controls are predominantly related to dual-use (ones with military and commercial utility) technology listed on the Commerce Control List.
+- Scope: All items in US commerce that are not controlled by another agency.
+Controls are predominantly related to dual-use (ones with military and commercial utility) and commercial technologies and are enumerated in the Commerce Control List.

-- Examples of Items Controlled: lasers, infectious agents, computers, encryption technology, sensors, navigation and avionics, propulsion systems, toxins, chemicals, certain materials for the manufacture of controlled goods, and telecommunications equipment.
+- Examples of Items Controlled: computing devices, lasers, infectious agents, computers, encryption technology, sensors, navigation and avionics, propulsion systems, toxins, chemicals, certain materials for the manufacture of controlled goods, and telecommunications equipment.